 Why social media reviews are important?

-But have you ever pondered about how social media reviews have affected your business?
+But have you ever pondered how social media reviews have affected your business?
 If yes, then keep reading as we are going to talk about that later in this article.

 So now, the question is, how can you fetch all the social media reviews on your website?
 With social media playing a protagonist, it is evident that business owners have to be extra careful.